gautierdag/plancraft/README.md

 ```

 The image is available on [Docker Hub](https://hub.docker.com/r/gautierdag/plancraft).
 Note that, unlike the package, the docker image includes everything in the repo.

+### TODO

+- [x] Migrate models to return actions as str
+  - [x] Dummy Model
+  - [x] Act Model
+  - [x] Oracle Model
+  - [x] Evaluator should handle tools and process the raw string
+    - [x] Move `parse_content_response` to evaluator
+    - [x] Move `gold_search_recipe` into environment module (search.py)
+  - [x] Evaluator should handle the case where three non-env tools are used in a row -> force an observation/goal of the inventory
+- [ ] History should be attached to Evaluator object.
+Models should track whatever they need independently
+- [ ] Observations should be passed as either text or image or both.
+Already in the correct format
+- [ ] Rerun image models with better bound box
+  - [ ] Track bounding box accuracy
+- [ ] Set up github pages website for repo
+- [ ] Reduce size of inventory object - use dict instead of list, don't add empty quantities